Taking care of yourself

 While the COVID-19 vaccine mandate is no longer in place, it’s strongly advised you maintain your current recommended COVID-19 vaccinations.

-We also recommend all students are fully immunised against measles, mumps, rubella (MMR), meningococcal ACWY, pertussis (whooping cough) and chicken pox (varicella).
-The University offers flu vaccinations before winter through Mauri Ora—Student Health.
+We also recommend all students are fully immunised against measles, mumps, rubella (MMR), meningococcal B (Bexsero), meningococcal ACWY (MenQuadfi), pertussis (whooping cough), and chickenpox (varicella).
+The University offers flu vaccinations before winter through Mauri Ora.
+Bexsero, and MenQuadfi are fully funded for students in their first year of living in halls of residence.

 Read more about immunisation while at university.